How to Optimize Your Website for ChatGPT in 2026

 Quick check: Is your site ChatGPT-ready?

-Run a free GEO scan at foglift.io to see your AI search readiness score.
+Run a free GEO audit at foglift.io to see your AI search readiness score.
 It checks everything in this guide automatically.

 How ChatGPT Finds and Cites Websites